Daydream, Google’s high-quality virtual reality platform for Android, is here — and so is the search giant’s headset, Daydream View.

 Games like Danger Goat, Wonderglade, and Home Run Derby are also currently available for the platform.
 You can explore a virtual world of Fantastic Beasts and Where to Find Them as well — it’s an exclusive interactive experience that lets you wave a wand to explore the latest universe from J.K.
 Rowling.

-And that won’t be all, more than 50 partners are expected to bring apps and games to the platform before the year ends.
-We’ll keep adding to this list as we learn more.
+And that won’t be all — we’ll keep adding to this list as we learn more.

 The retooled YouTube app incorporates features such as voice search, discovery, and playlists.
 It includes YouTube’s entire library of content — traditional, non-VR content will be adapted on the fly for Daydream viewing.
 You’ll be able to watch everything from classic 16 x 9 videos to 360-degree footage to full immersive VR experiences in 3D.